Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Experiments

 \section{Experiments}

-This section demonstrates the experimental results related to the sensing performance of the phase lag compensated PC-FMCW.
+This section demonstrates the experimental results related to the sensing and cross-isolation performance of the phase lag compensated PC-FMCW waveforms.
 The experimental investigation of the waveforms has been done using PARSAX radar \cite{Parsax2008}.
-We use the proposed transceiver structure for each PC-FMCW, and we apply the traditional dechipring transceiver structure for the FMCW waveform which is used as a benchmark.
-We use zero-correlation-zone (ZCZ) code family \cite{Jeorun2020} for the three phase lag compensated PC-FMCW and choose the system parameters as given in Table~\ref{tab1}.
-The resulting waveforms are performed in the real scenario to detect both stationary and moving targets.
-Note that the experimental environment is dynamic for the moving target experiment.
-To detect the same car and compare the sensing performance of the waveforms, we transmit four waveforms sequentially with $128$ chirp pulses in each waveform.
+We use the proposed transceiver structure for each PC-FMCW, and we apply the traditional dechipring transceiver structure for the FMCW waveform, which is used as a benchmark.
+We use random code sequences with $N_C=1024$ for the three phase lag compensated PC-FMCW and choose the system parameters as given in Table~\ref{tab1}.
+To emphasize the advantage of GMSK, we choose ADC sampling frequency as $f_{\rm{ADC}}=2$ MHz so that the code bandwidth becomes comparable to ADC sampling.
 Moreover, we applied Chebyshev windowing with $80$ dB suppression and compared it with a rectangle windowing case to highlight the sensing performance of the waveforms.
+In addition, we normalized all the range profiles by the maximum of the range profile.